collective/collective.googlenews/README.rst

 ============

 `Google News`_ service has some technical requirements.
 This add-on solve the only issues Plone have regarding these constraints.
-Lets Plone be `Google News`_ ready.
+Let's Plone be `Google News`_ ready.

 Technical requirements can be found at http://www.google.com/support/news_pub/bin/topic.py?hl=en&topic=11665